huydx/awesome-ruby/README.md

 * Packages and Applications
   * [Berkshelf](https://github.com/berkshelf/berkshelf) - A Chef Cookbook manager
   * [CocoaPods](https://github.com/CocoaPods/CocoaPods) - The Objective-C dependency manager
-  * [fpm](https://github.com/jordansissel/fpm) - Effing package management!
-Build packages for multiple platforms (deb, rpm, etc) with great ease and sanity
   * [Homebrew-cask](https://github.com/caskroom/homebrew-cask) - a CLI workflow for the administration of Mac applications distributed as binaries
   * [Homebrew](https://github.com/Homebrew/homebrew) - The missing package manager for OS X

 ## Pagination

 * [Kaminari](https://github.com/amatsuda/kaminari) - A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs
-* [order_query](https://github.com/glebm/order_query) - A keyset pagination library to find the next or previous record(s) relative to the current one efficiently, e.g. for infinite scroll.
 * [will_paginate](https://github.com/mislav/will_paginate) - A pagination library that integrates with Ruby on Rails, Sinatra, Merb, DataMapper and Sequel

 ## PDF